Association Internationale de Droit des Assurances By-laws

-1. The name of the Association is
+1.1.
+The name of the Association is

 - Association Internationale de Droit des Assurances (AIDA)

-- International Association of Insurance Law
+- International Insurance Law Association

 - Asociacion Internacional de Derecho de Seguros

-- Internationale Verenigung fur Versicherungsrecht
+- Internationale Vereinigung fur Versicherungsrecht

 - Associazione Internazionale di Diritto delle Assicurazioni.

-2. AIDA is a non-profit making international association of unlimited duration for the purpose of promoting and developing at an international level collaboration between its members and increasing the study and knowledge of international and national insurance law and of related matters and proposing measures for adoption by the insurance industry at a national or international level which may lead to the harmonisation of insurance law or of the means for resolution of insurance disputes.
+1.2.
+AIDA is a non-profit making international association of unlimited duration for the purpose of promoting and developing at an international level collaboration between its members and increasing the study and knowledge of international and national insurance law and of related matters and proposing measures for adoption by the insurance industry at a national or international level which may lead to the harmonisation of insurance law or of the means for resolution of insurance disputes.

-AIDA shall be governed by these by-laws and, in matters not covered by them, the legislation of Switzerland, in particular Art.
+AIDA shall be governed by these by-laws and, in matters not covered by them, the legislation of Switzerland, in particular, Art.
 60 et seq. of the Swiss Federal Civil Code shall apply.

 b) participation, when considered useful, in international meetings, such as congresses, conferences, symposia, round-table conferences, etc. in co-operation with other bodies concerned;